vercel/next.js/docs/authentication.md

 The first step to adding authentication to your page is to identify the [data-fetching strategy](/docs/basic-features/data-fetching.md) you want.
 We can then determine which authentication providers support this strategy.
 The authentication patterns for each strategy are:

-- Use [static generation (recommended)](/docs/basic-features/pages.md#static-generation-recommended) to server-render a loading state, followed by fetching the user data and authenticated content client-side.
+- Use [static generation (recommended)](/docs/basic-features/pages.md#static-generation-recommended) to server-render a loading state, then fetch the user data and authenticated content client-side.
 Additional navigations using [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md) will not need to re-fetch user data.
-- Fetch user data and authenticated content [server-side](/docs/basic-features/pages.md#server-side-rendering) to eliminate the flash of loading state.
+- Fetch user data and authenticated content [server-side](/docs/basic-features/pages.md#server-side-rendering) to eliminate the initial flash of loading state.

 ### Statically Generated Pages